-It seems that personality tests only continue to grow in popularity, from those fun Buzzfeed quizzes that match readers to characters from the latest TV show or more introspective tests that provide valuable insight into personal motivations.
-I came across an interesting post recently that seemed along similar lines, but from the perspective of investing.
-According to the post by Riskalyze, there are four general groups of investors based upon their propensity for risk.
-Not only are the categories helpful for gauging where you, an investor, may lie, but they are also helpful for the financial advisor, as knowing an investor’s willingness to take risk allows for more finely-tuned advice.
+Personality tests continue to grow in popularity.
+These tests include everything from fun Buzzfeed quizzes that match readers to characters from a hit TV show, to more thoughtful tests that examine core motivations.
+Recently, I came across an interesting post along similar lines from the perspective of investing.
+According to the post by Riskalyze, there are four types of investors based on their willingness to take risk.
+These categories are helpful for assessing where you fall as an investor, but they are also helpful for the financial advisor.
+Knowing an investor’s propensity for risk allows for more customized advice.

-Soon we hope to publish a page on our website that allows you to find your risk number for yourself, but for now, check out the Riskalyze post and do some introspection of your own.
-Also, if you are curious about digging deeper into the personality testing phenomenon, may we recommend an especially enlightening one — the Enneagram.
-Learn more about this fascinating method that explores your core motivations for behavior and take the brief test here.
+Soon, we hope to publish a page on our website that allows you to find your risk number for yourself.
+Until then, check out the Riskalyze post and see if you can figure out your investor personality type using their helpful graphic.
+If you want to explore the personality testing phenomenon, we recommend the Enneagram.
+Learn more about this method that explores your motivations for behavior and take the brief test here.